 - Northern Ireland

-This employer-led qualification has been designed to provide learners with the broad range of skills to enable them to progress to degree level study in the three occupational areas; games, animation and VFX.
+This employer-led qualification has been designed to provide students with the broad range of skills to enable them to progress to degree level study in the three occupational areas; games, animation and VFX.

 The qualification structure enables learning to encompass the development of STEAM skills; sophisticated technical skills in animation, visual effects, games design, principles of 3D design, art, maths and product programming, as well as industry working practice, project and production management and a knowledge of the ecosystem of the industries.